 Payroll records contain information about the compensation paid to employees and any deductions from their pay.
-These records are needed by the payroll staff to calculate gross and net pay for employees.
+These records are needed by the payroll staff to calculate gross pay and net pay for employees.
 Payroll records typically include information about the following items:

 - Bereavement pay